Trevor Lawrence Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 Matchup vs. Indianapolis

-- The 274.6 passing yards the Colts yield per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Colts are giving up 274.6 passing yards per game this season, the NFL's 22nd-ranked pass defense.

-- At 2.6 passing TDs conceded per game, the Colts defense is ranked 32nd in the league.
+- At 2.6 passing TDs conceded per game, the Colts defense is ranked 32nd in the NFL.

 Recent Performances

-- Over his last three games, Lawrence has racked up 675 passing yards (225.0 per game) while connecting on 72 of 121 passes (59.5% completion percentage), with two touchdowns and one interception.
+- Lawrence has thrown for 675 yards (225.0 ypg) on 72-of-121 passing with two touchdowns and one interception over his last three games.

 Lawrence's Jacksonville Teammates